info

 TOUR RATES AND SIZE

-The Standard rate for a Large Group Tour (usually for up to 20 persons) is $250.
+The Standard rate for a Large Group Tour (usually for up to 20 persons) is $300.
 The lecture will be modified to meet your group's needs.
-Each tour is approximately one and a half hours long.
-Smaller groups (up to 5 people) can be accommodated at a lower rate of usually $150 for an existing Tour.
-This tour lasts for an hour or $250 for two hours.
-There will be some Tours where individuals can join in a Tour at $15 per person.
 Cash, Travelers Checks or NYS checks are acceptable forms of payment.

 INSURANCE